Focus and Scope

 Submission implies that all authors have read and agree to its content, order of authors, and that any human or animal research has received formal institutional vetting and approval.

-This journal publishes two issues per year, in fall and spring.
-The annual Call for Papers is issued in late spring, but the journal accepts submissions year-round.
+This journal publishes two issues per year.
+The journal accepts submissions year-round.

 Open Access Policy